 The EU General Data Protection Regulation (GDPR) was set to come into force in May 2018.
-For months beforehand, organisations were very worried about how to comply with a complex and, in places, ambiguous law.
+For months beforehand, organizations were very worried about how to comply with a complex and, in places, ambiguous law.

 From his 13+ years as General Counsel of growth companies, Robert Baugh knew first-hand that people didn’t enjoy being given compliance responsibility, particularly if they weren’t in the Legal or Compliance team.